pennomi/swords-font/README.md

 # Easter Eggs

 Try using the Dagger glyph (†), the Crossed Swords glyph (⚔), and the Generic Currency glyph (¤).

+You can also use swordy directional arrows: ←↑→↓ and ↖↗↘↙